Child Custody Laws in Florida

 How Is Child Custody in Florida Decided for Children of Divorced Couples?

-Judges determine child custody rights, including parental timesharing and parental rights and responsibilities, by using a wide range of factors to consider the best interests of the children.
+Judges determine child custody rights, including parental timesharing and parental rights and responsibilities, by considering a wide range of factors to determine the best interests of the children.
 In Florida, as in other states, the child’s best interests are considered rather than the feelings or opinions of both parents.

-A divorce court judge may look at what each parent has done in the past and whether the parents have demonstrated the ability and/or desire to meet the developmental needs of the child or be involved in the child’s life.
+A divorce court judge may consider each parent’s past actions and whether the parents have demonstrated the ability and/or desire to meet the child’s developmental needs and be involved in the child’s life.
 More specifically, they may look at factors like:

 • The physical and mental health of each parent